DannyEspina/CSCI599/testControlStructure3.md

 }//end while loop for i
 }// end function

-//refactor imperative-style code
-//return a row as a sequence of String
-//each String is one piece in that row
-//row is row number

 def makeRowSeq(row: Int): Seq[String] =
 for(col <- 1 to 10) yield {